-The first time I made homemade pasta and saw how easy it was (for some reason I had imagined it much more complicated), I decided to always make my pasta.
-He didn't even have a pasta machine, he stretched it out with a rolling pin, rolled it up, and cut it into noodles.
-With my roommates we experimented with cuttlefish ink, spinach, turmeric etc. to give it different colors and aromas.
+The first time I made homemade pasta and saw how easy it was (for some reason I had imagined it to be much more complicated), I decided to make my own pasta all the time.
+I didn't even have a pasta machine, I would roll it out with a rolling pin, roll it up and cut it to make noodles.
+My roommates and I would experiment with cuttlefish ink, spinach, turmeric etc. to give it different colours and aromas.

-Then a friend signed up and we started making stuffed pasta.
-We would meet one day a week at about noon, and talking, with a glass of red wine we would get to work.
-We had just prepared the pasta at five in the afternoon, starving and already more than a little drunk.
-And we enjoyed it like the children that now I think we were.
+Then a friend joined us and we started making stuffed pasta.
+We would meet once a week around midday, and chat over a glass of red wine we would get to work.
+We would finish making the pasta at five in the afternoon, starving and already more than a little drunk.
+And we would enjoy it like the children that I now think we were.
 What good memories!

-I am not going to deny that preparing stuffed pasta by hand, one by one, filling it and shaping it is hard work.
-But if you find yourself a buddy so you don't get bored and also give yourself a glass or two of wine while you prepare it - then you will enjoy the preparation as much as the final result.
+I won't deny that preparing handmade stuffed pasta, one by one, filling it and shaping it, is hard work.
+But if you find a partner so you don't get bored and also treat yourself to a glass or two of wine while you prepare it - then you will enjoy the preparation as much as the final result.

-And eating a pasta that was made one by one, always makes me stop much more at the moment of eating it.
-Knowing what work is in each tortellini, I concentrate a lot to perceive the texture, the mixture of aromas and tastes.
-I eat it very little by little, savoring each bite.
+And eating pasta that was made one by one always makes me stop and think a lot more about the moment of eating it.
+Knowing how much work goes into each tortellini, I concentrate a lot on perceiving the texture, the mix of aromas and tastes.
+I eat it very slowly, savouring each bite.

-And this recipe, because it is stuffed pasta, is one of the simplest .
-No need to cook the filling, just mix the ingredients .
-And it's still one of my favourites.
-Because the filling is soft and creamy, but at the same time surprising with the touch of lemon and the tomato juice, it has very few ingredients, but it is spectacular when the tomatoes are in season.
+And this recipe, because it is filled with pasta, is one of the simplest .
+You don't need to cook the filling, you just need to mix the ingredients .
+And yet it is one of my favorites.
+Because the filling is soft and creamy, but at the same time surprising with the touch of lemon and the tomato juice has very few ingredients, but it is spectacular when tomatoes are in season.

 Grades:

-• The recipe is for 4, but I think you can make stuffed pasta by hand for a maximum of two people without being exhausted.
-If you want to make this recipe for more than two, I recommend that you invite the diners to participate in the preparation (which is fun!).
+The recipe is for 4 people, but I think you can make hand-stuffed pasta for up to two people without running out of juice.
+If you want to make this recipe for more than two, I recommend inviting the guests to participate in the preparation (it's really fun!).

-• If you want to make this recipe for two, you can keep the rest of the dough in a tupperware container, a waxed cloth or a damp cloth in the fridge and make noodles the next day (or more tortellini, I know they are so good they make you want to repeat right away ;-).
+If you want to make this recipe for two, you can store the rest of the dough in a Tupperware, waxed cloth or damp cloth in the fridge and make tagliatelle the next day (or more tortellini, I know they are so good that they make you want more right away ;-).

 INGREDIENTS